Current Classes

 No knowledge of Hebrew is required to love this class!

-This series is "Pay what you wish" - really! - but Rabbi Josh asks that you consider offering $18 - $25 per class.
+This series is "Pay what you wish" - really! - but Rabbi Josh asks that you consider offering a total of $ 50-75.

 This is an online class.
 You will receive a link after you register.

-This series is "Pay what you wish" - really! - but Rabbi Josh asks that you consider offering $18 - $25 per class.
+This series is "Pay what you wish" - really! - but Rabbi Josh asks that you consider offering $75-100 total.